 If the session is presenter-content heavy, hold a pair share roughly every ten minutes to explore and consolidate participant learning; and

 Design the session to build on relevant expertise and experience uncovered by each pair-share.

 I also like to incorporate a closing pair-share where partners each share three takeaways they’ve acquired during the session.
 I’ve found that when I use this in a session design like the fishbowl sandwich, participants inevitably stay around deep in conversation after the session is officially over.
 (That always looks and feels good!)

-Pair share is quick, simple, versatile, and effective.
+Improve conference sessions with pair share: it’s quick, simple, versatile, and effective.
 Use it!

 How do you use pair share?
 Share with everyone in the comments below!

 What’s the best learning model for conference sessions?
 We don’t usually think about the learning models we employ during conference sessions.
 I believe our events would be better if we did.
 Conventional conferences assume a ready supply of experts.
 We listen to them while they cover the learning advertised for their sessions.
 Here’s how Jeff Hurt describes this approach, which he calls surface learning, contrasting it with deep learning where attendees discover through exploratory activity: